-Osisko has few or no contractual rights relating to the operation or development of mines in which it only holds royalties, streams or other interests.
-Osisko may not be entitled to any material compensation if these mining operations do not meet their forecasted production targets in any specified period or if the mines shut down or discontinue their operations on a temporary or permanent basis.
+Osisko has little or no control over Mining Operations in which it holds royalties, streams or other interests shut down or discontinue their operations on a temporary or permanent basis.
 Certain of these properties may not commence production within the time frames anticipated, if at all, and there can be no assurance that the production, if any, from such properties will ultimately meet forecasts or targets.
 At any time, any of the operators of the mines or their successors may decide to suspend or discontinue operations.
-Osisko is subject to the risks that the mines shut down on a temporary or permanent basis due to issues including, but not limited to, economic, lack of financial capital, floods, fire, mechanical malfunctions, social unrest, expropriation, community relations and other risks.
+Osisko is subject to the risks that the mines shut down on a temporary or permanent basis due to issues including, but not limited to, economic, lack of financial capital, floods, fire, environmental incident, mechanical malfunctions, social unrest, expropriation, community relations and other risks.
 These issues are common in the mining industry and can occur frequently.